Stability analysis of chaotic systems from data: Introduction

 In this work we employ a specific architecture of the RNN, a type of reservoir computer, the Echo State Network (ESN)\cite{Lukosevicius2012} and train it with a diverse set of four prototypical chaotic attractors.
 The objective of this paper is twofold; first the accurate learning and inference of the ergodic properties of the chaotic attractors by the ESN.
 This is accomplished by thoroughly comparing the long-term statistics of (i) degrees of freedom, (ii) LEs, (iii) finite-time LEs, and (iv) angles of the CLVs.
 Second, by comparing the distribution of (i) finite-time LEs, and (ii) angles of CLVs on the topology of the attractor, providing a strict test of the ESN's capability to accurately learn intrinsic chaotic properties.

 The paper is organized as follows.
 Section \ref{sec:theory} presents the necessary tools for our study.
-In particular, Sec.~\ref{sec:CLVs} provides a brief introduction to the relevant concepts and quantities from dynamical systems, such as LEs and CLVs.
-Then Sec.~\ref{sec:ESN} describes the architecture of the ESN, while Sec.~\ref{sec:val} its validation strategies.
-Section \ref{sec:results} presents our main results, which are divided into two subsections; Sec.~\ref{sec:low_dyn_syst} devoted in low-dimensional systems, namely the Lorenz 63 \cite{Lorenz63} and R\"ossler\cite{Rossler1976} attractors; and Sec.~\ref{sec:high_dyn_syst} showing results on the Charney-DeVore\cite{CdV1979} and the Lorenz 96\cite{Lorenz96} attractors.
-Finally, we summarize our results and provide future perspectives in the conclusions in Sec.~\ref{sec:conc}.
+In particular, Sect.~\ref{sec:CLVs} provides a brief introduction to the relevant concepts and quantities from dynamical systems, such as LEs and CLVs.
+Then Sect.~\ref{sec:ESN} describes the architecture of the ESN, while Sect.~\ref{sec:val} its validation strategies.
+Section \ref{sec:results} presents our main results, which are divided into two subsections; Sect.~\ref{sec:low_dyn_syst} devoted in low-dimensional systems, namely the Lorenz 63 \cite{Lorenz63} and R\"ossler\cite{Rossler1976} attractors; and Sect.~\ref{sec:high_dyn_syst} showing results on the Charney-DeVore\cite{CdV1979} and the Lorenz 96\cite{Lorenz96} attractors.
+Finally, we summarize our results and provide future perspectives in the conclusions in Sect.~\ref{sec:conc}.
 The appendix~\ref{app:1} presents the two algorithms to extract the LEs and CLVs from the ESN.
+Additionally, appendix ~\ref{app:2} provides further tests on the robustness of our methodology.